srele96/sk-experiments/javascript/experiments/layers/design-document/README.md

 // The design of the code does not produce scalable code that follows the
 // Single Responsibility principle.
 I designed the code with simplicity in
 // mind.
 I originally wanted to create mathematical calculations for the
-// arrangement of movements, but that produced code that was hard to
+// arrangement of movements, but that produced code that needed context.
-// understand.
-A code with exact values is much easier to understand because
+// A code with exact values is much easier to understand because the reader
-// the reader does not need to understand the reasoning behind each formula.
+// does not need to understand the reasoning behind each formula.

 get_size():
-  // divide the width of the window by a value larger than multiplier
+  // Divide the window width by a value more significant than the multiplier
-  // because all my moving logic bases on width of the layer layer_width = screen_width / 4
+  // because all my moving logic relies on the layer's width. layer_width = screen_width / 4
   container_width: 1.6 * layer_width
   container_height: 1.5 * layer_width